mwfj/CMU_15213_CSAPP3E_Lab/4.CacheLab/README.md

 ### Cache Memory Read Background

+Before staring to write the code, we need to figure out **the cache line structure** and how it works first, where it should from the Book([CSApp3E](https://csapp.cs.cmu.edu/)) or [slides](https://www.cs.cmu.edu/afs/cs/academic/class/15213-f15/www/schedule.html).

 Just like the book talks about, the cache memory structure as figure show below:

 ![cache_memory_structure](./readme-pic/cache_memory_structure.png)